tsteindl/clockify-timeular/README.md

 # TODO
-- make it so that it searches projects and tasks with text (also workspace)
-- create proj if doesnt exist
 - fix stuff with venv
 - make so that it automatically runs / or at least is easy to call